Victoria University of Wellington MAI ki Poneke A network of Maori and Indigenous Post-graduate students

-Funding opportunities for MAI members
+Funding Opportunities for MAI Members

 MAI members can apply for a range of Ngā Pae o te Māramatanga (NPM) funding once they are enrolled for a PhD.
 Please note that you must meet certain criteria before you can make an application.
+MAI ki Pōneke also has a small grant for members for research related conferences or hui, for more information contact us.
+Other information regarding Postgraduate scholarships can be found at the bottom of this page.

 Funding Criteria